Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Further Evaluation Across CI Scenarios

 Our proposed framework is applied to enable real-time, adaptive mitigation of the 2015 Ukrainian power grid attack, which notoriously leveraged the BlackEnergy malware to attack a CPS~\cite{BlackEnergy2016}.
-Figure~\ref{fig:case_BlackEnergy_BN} presents the corresponding Bayesian Network representation of the attack tree~\cite{Kumar2022} created with the GeNIe Academic tool~\cite{Genie}.
+Figure~\ref{fig:case_BlackEnergy_BN} presents the corresponding Bayesian Network graph of the attack tree~\cite{Kumar2022} created with the GeNIe Academic tool~\cite{Genie}.
 Based on this structure, the BN model is constructed using available information to define the asset, vulnerability, and hazard nodes, and encoded in AutomationML~\cite{AutomationMLEditor}.

 Next, we calculate the exposure and impact probability values using the methodology outlined in Section~\ref{sec:methodology}.
-Two of the vulnerability nodes are listed in the National Vulnerability Database (NVD) \cite{NVD} and associated with CVE identifiers, whereas the remaining vulnerability nodes are not.
-As a fallback, the exposure probabilities of non-CVE vulnerabilities must be estimated and calibrated.
+Two of the vulnerability nodes are listed in the National Vulnerability Database (NVD) \cite{NVD} with CVE identifiers; the rest are not.
+Table~\ref{tab:vuln_exposure_attributes_BE} presents the vulnerability metrics for vulnerability node \texttt{V2} (CVE-2014-1761: Microsoft Word Remote Code Execution).
+Equation~\ref{eq:p_exposure_vuln_cve} yields a final maximum exposure probability of $P(E)_{V2,CVE} = 1.0$.

+Next, the exposure probabilities of non-CVE vulnerabilities must be estimated and calibrated.
 Taking the example of one such vulnerability node \texttt{V3}, which represents a malware downloader, the CVSS-proxy vector is approximated as:

 \begin{quote} \texttt{CVSS:3.1/AV:L/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H} \end{quote}